korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_03_OOP1/README.md

 }
 ```

-Now, look at the difference, between the code we created manually, the makeNoise method,
+Now, look at the difference between the code we created manually, the makeNoise method,
-and this one, the move method that IntelliJ created for us.
+and this one, "move" method that IntelliJ created for us.
-IntelliJ's generation tool adds this @Override symbol, and that's to remind us,
+IntelliJ's generation tool adds this @Override symbol, and that's to remind us
 that we're overriding a method in the superclass.
 In this case, it's in the Animal class.
 And notice that the automatically generated code